 The sun appeared to crown the afternoon at the Duck Races event at Meadowside, Little Cheverell.

 The Nestling Trust would like to thank Vanessa and Darrell Reburn most sincerely for organising and hosting such a wonderful afternoon in their beautiful garden.
 Young and old enjoyed the excitement and anticipation of watching their chosen individually painted ducks, navigate their way along the bubbling stream, cheering them on to the final bridge.
 There were other activities for the children to enjoy while teas and delicious homemade cakes were served.
-Thank you to everyone who worked so hard to help make this such a lovely day and thank you to everyone who came and helped raise an amazing £595.52 to help further the work of The Nestling Trust in Nepal.
-Health and Birthing Centre - work on a retention wall for emergency vehicle access continues.This is Nepal in the remote mountainous areas, and this, with lack of mechanisation, is the effort and determination of local village builders.
-The Baiteshwor Health and Birthing Centre is complete but work still continues to make a retention wall in the mountainside for emergency vehicle access.
-The Nestling Trust has huge respect for those undertaking this work and for what has already been achieved through sheer hard work and the resilience of the Nepalese people.
+Thank you to everyone who worked so hard to help make this such a lovely day and thank you to everyone who came and helped raise an amazing £595.52 to help further the work of The Nestling Trust in Nepal. |

 London To Kathmandu Appeal